 6.8 Are there any tax-advantaged asset classes or structures available?
 How widely are they deployed?

-No tax-advantaged asset classes/structures are available under the current state of the OIC's legislation in Andorra.
+No tax-advantaged asset classes/structures are available under the current OIC legislation in Andorra.

 6.9 Are there any other material tax issues for investors, managers, advisers or AIFs?